weatherlink/awesome-weatherlink/readme.md

 <!-- subtitle -->

-A list of awesome projects, source code, libraries, and demos built using the WeatherLink APIs.
+A list of awesome libraries, projects, and source code built for and with the WeatherLink APIs.

 <!-- image -->
 <!--